 It’s time to feed your thyroid…

-Perhaps you have always thought coconut oil was a bad thing… truth is, it is a really, really good thing.
-Considered one of the healthiest foods on the planet, coconut oil is extracted from the kernel or meat of mature coconuts.
+Perhaps you have always thought coconut oil was a bad thing.
+The truth is, it is a really, really good thing.
+Considered one of the healthiest foods on the planet, coconut oil is extracted from the kernel or meat of matured coconuts.

-Although there have been over 60 years of negative public policy around healthy saturated fats, like those found in coconut oil, research and review of cultures that have used coconut oil for thousands of years tell a different story — healthy saturated fat can be highly beneficial.
+Although there have been over 60 years of negative public policy around healthy saturated fats, like those found in coconut oil, research and review of cultures that have used coconut oil for thousands of years tell a different story.
+It turns out that healthy saturated fat can be highly beneficial.